From Obligation to Opportunity

 “Privacy is not something that I’m merely entitled to, it’s an absolute prerequisite.”

 Consent is at the heart of GDPR.

-The law requires that consent must be implemented as a transparent, informed and clearly communicated agreement between consumers and any EU organizations by offering individuals a genuine choice and full control over the processing of their personal data.
+The law requires that consent must be implemented as a transparent, informed, and clearly communicated agreement between consumers and any EU organization by offering individuals a genuine choice and full control over the processing of their personal data.

 The once volatile and often implicit consent process has now become a clear and specific statement of what a data owner gives consent to.

 Digital ecosystems in which multiple players access and share various resources now require users to approve 3 dimensions of consent: user-to-organization, user-to-user, and user-to-application.